The Three Principles of Data Center Infrastructure Design

 Downloadable PDF: The Three Principles of Data Center Infrastructure Design

 Your data center is the most critical resource within your organization.
-As you know, it provides the means for all storage, management and dissemination of data, applications and communications for your business.
-When employees and customers are unable to access the servers, storage systems and networking devices that reside in the data center, your entire organization can shut down.
-Millions of dollars can be lost in a matter of minutes for businesses like banks, airlines, shipping facilities and online brokerages.
+As you know, it provides the means for all storage, management, and dissemination of data, applications and communications for your business.
+When employees and customers are unable to access the servers, storage systems, and networking devices that reside in the data center, your entire organization can shut down.
+Millions of dollars can be lost in a matter of minutes for businesses like banks, airlines, shipping facilities, and online brokerages.
 Faced with these consequences, IT executives today must optimize their data centers, particularly the network infrastructure.
-When you consider that 70 percent of network downtime can be attributed to physical layer problems, specifically cabling faults, it’s paramount that more consideration be given to infrastructure design.
+When you consider that 70 percent of network downtime can be attributed to physical layer problems, specifically cabling faults, it’s paramount that more consideration is given to infrastructure design.

 The data center is home to the computational power, storage, and applications necessary to support an enterprise business.
 The data center infrastructure is central to the IT architecture, from which all content is sourced or passes through.
 Proper planning of the data center infrastructure design is critical, and performance, resiliency, and scalability need to be carefully considered.